-Configure AD (Active Directory) Polices
+Configure AD (Active Directory) Policies

-Configure AD (Active Directory) Polices
+Configure AD (Active Directory) Policies

 ScoutDNS supports policy enforcement by user groups synced from Active Directory.
 This is useful when admins want policy decisions to follow the user regardless of the device or device profile in use.
 This guide explains how ScoutDNS syncs with Active Directory and how policy decisions are applied.